Electrochemical Parameter Identification for Lithium-ion Battery Sources in Self-Sustained Transportation Energy Systems: Introduction

-For energy storage equipment in the power sector, measurements of the LIB commonly include the current and voltage.
-Electrochemical parameters of the battery are then identified based on the measured data.
-However, the identification is challenging at both the theoretical level and application level.
-Theoretically, the battery is viewed as a single-input (current) and single-output (voltage) system with multi-parameters whose impacts are mixed up to form the final output.
-Thus, the identification is inherently an ill-conditioned problem.
-Directly identifying all parameters together may yield a solution that fits the output well but is actually unreasonable and lacks physical significance~\cite{bizeray_identifiability_2019}.
-At the application level, the battery needs to be tested under diverse current profiles to enlarge the set of observable parameters as much as possible, which can be time-consuming.
-Meanwhile, classic electrochemical models, e.g., the pseudo-two-dimension (P2D) model, are complex and might make the model-driven search for optimal parameters hardly be practical due to the huge computational burden.
+Considering the investment cost of battery sources in transportation energy systems, the commonly available measurements include the current and voltage.
+Such low-dimensional measurement data makes the identification approach challenging on both theoretical and practical levels.
+From the perspective of cybernetics, the battery can be viewed as a single-input (the current) and single-output (the voltage) system.
+However, the number of EM parameters is large, and the impacts of different parameters on the final output are mixed.
+They make the identification task inherently an ill-conditioned problem, i.e., directly identifying all parameters synchronously may yield a solution that fits the input-output well but is unreasonable and lacks physical significance.
+On the practical level, to increase the number of observable parameters as much as possible, the battery needs to be tested under various current profiles, making the identification process time-consuming and impractical for the operators of transportation energy systems.
+Meanwhile, the non-linearity of the EM further makes the search for optimal parameters consume more time and computation resources.

-The identification of electrochemical parameters has become a research hotspot recently.
-Generally, the identification involves three key points, test design, parameter determination, and algorithm development.